 This is an imaging technique that uses X-rays to create a 3D projection of the inside of your body.

 This technology can create detailed images of your internal organs using magnetic waves.

 Fallopian Tube Cancer Treatment

 If your gynecologist believes you have fallopian tube cancer, you will be referred to an oncologist for further evaluation and treatment.
-Your oncologist will conduct tests to determine the severity of your condition in a process called staging.
+In some cases, chemotherapy may be recommended as a follow-up treatment to surgery.
 Your doctor will then discuss your treatment options and help you decide the best course of action for you.

 If you believe you are experiencing symptoms of, or suffering from Fallopian Tube Cancer, or have questions about it, please see your doctor.